 The comments of the Greek blog will count after the comments here e.g., if there are 20 comments here and 5 on the Greek blog, they will count as numbers 21, 22, 23, 24 and 25.
 The winner will be announced on Thursday the 24th December.

 The winner will be announced on the post for Loukoumia tou Gamou (24/12).

 Note: The Secret ingredients were added after the draw.

 - 250 grams good quality mild olive oil

 - 30 ml orange liqueur

-- 1 – 2 tbsp orange zest (from 1 orange, only a thin layer)
+- 1 – 2 tbsp orange zest (only a very thin layer)

 For the syrup:

 - 400 grams sugar